-DANGER
+A DANGER

-- Do not approach or touch rotating parts (output shaft, etc.) during operation; otherwise, loose clothing may become caught in these rotating parts and injury may result. - When the power supply is interrupted, be sure to turn off the power switch.
+- Do not approach or touch rotating parts (output shaft, etc.) during operation; otherwise loose clothing may became caught in these rotating parts and cause serious injury or death. - When the power supply is interrupted, be sure to turn off the power switch.
 Unexpected resumption of power may cause electric shock, personal injury, or damage to the equipment. - Do not operate the unit with the terminal box cover removed.
-Return the terminal box cover to the original position after maintenance, otherwise, electric shock may result. - Do not operate the machine while the brake is released by the manual brake release bolt; otherwise, falling, going out of control, or damage to the equipment may result. - Do not use a single phase supply motor for applications in the maximum torque or more is loaded on the motor; otherwise, reverse overdrive may result. - -To reverse a single phase supply motor other than a reversible motor, be sure to stop the motor then reverse it; otherwise, overdrive may result with the rotation direction unchanged.
+Return the terminal box cover to the original position after maintenance, otherwise, electric shock may result. - Do not operate the machine while the brake is released by the manual brake release bolt; otherwise, falling, going out of control, or damage to the equipment may result. - Do not use a single phase power source motor for applications in the maximum torque or more is loaded on the motor; otherwise, reverse overdrive may result. - To reverse a single phase power source motor other than a reversible motor, be sure to stop the motor then reverse it; otherwise, overdrive may result with the rotation direction unchanged.